zsuzsannamangu/yogasequencing-app/README.md

 - Python:	                Runs server-side backend code
 - FastAPI:	                Defines backend API endpoints (e.g., upload videos, pose detection)
 - Uvicorn:	                ASGI server that runs FastAPI
-- PostgreSQL (planned):     Database to store user-generated data
+- PostgreSQL + Supabase     Database to store user-generated data
 - MoveNet + Tensorflow:     Detects human keypoints (pose estimation) using MoveNet, a ML model.
 It detects 17 keypoints (e.g, wrist, elbow, knee...) from each frame of the video.
 - OpenCV (cv2):             Video processing (frame capture, motion detection)
 - PyTorch + DeepLabV3:      Semantic segmentation for background removal using DeepLabV3, a ML model.
 It analyzes the image and outputs a pixel-wise classification, identifying where the human is.